Set up iOS device enrollment with Apple School Manager

 (Optional) Apple School Manager supports synchronizing class roster data to the Azure Active Directory (AD) using Microsoft School Data Sync (SDS).
 You can only sync one token with SDS.
 If you set up another token with School Data Sync, SDS will be removed from the token that previously had it.
 A new connection will replace the current token.
 Complete the following steps to use SDS to sync school data.

-- In Intune, choose Device enrollment > Apple Enrollment > Enrollment program tokens.
+- In the Microsoft Endpoint Manager Admin Center, choose Devices > iOS > iOS enrollment > Enrollment program tokens.

 - Select an Apple School Manager token and then choose School Data Sync.

 - Under School Data Sync, choose Allow.
 This setting allows Intune to connect with SDS in Office 365.

 - To enable a connection between Apple School Manager and Azure AD, choose Set up Microsoft School Data Sync.
 Learn more about how to set up School Data Sync.

 After Intune has been assigned permission to manage your Apple School Manager devices, synchronize Intune with the Apple service to see your managed devices in Intune.

 In the Microsoft Endpoint Manager Admin Center), choose Devices > iOS > iOS enrollment > Enrollment program tokens > choose a token in the list > Devices > Sync.